 As part of my hospitality and outreach service work at the Hermitage, I have occasionally hosted experimental retreats centered around the concept of sacred endarkenment.
 They are designed for polytheists, Heathens, and Pagans interested in exploring the possibilities of contemplative monasticism.

-As of June 2017 the retreats are on hiatus for the time being, due to my demanding new day job.
-But I am working toward a long-term home for the Hermitage that will permit me to begin hosting retreats again.
+As of June 2017 the retreats are on hiatus for the time being, due to my demanding new day job and my upcoming trip to Sweden in November.
+But I am working toward finding a long-term home for the Hermitage that will permit me to begin hosting retreats again.

 What do you do in a Paths of Sacred Endarkenment retreat?

 The short-and-succinct answer: